zarvhq/challenges/platform-engineer-2/README.md

 Code a function that takes a JSON file path which has URL's for images on the web and a destination root local folder.

 - The function must download the images and save them in the local folder's.
 - This folders must be named after the domain name of the URL's.
+Is is per domain, for example. `w3schools` and `google.images` are separated folders in side of the root destination folder
 - Also, the images that are larger than 1MB in size must not be downloaded and an log must be produced without stopping the function.
 - Furthermore, the function must return a list of the downloaded images paths.